All Episodes

 Broadcast insurance from the Justice Brothers.

-Smart streetwise protection from open microphones.
+Smart, street-wise protection from open microphones.

-Hey, hey, Jesse, you don't look so good.
+Hey, Jesse, you don't look so good.

-Uh, you want to go shake somebody down?
+You want to go shake somebody down?

 No.